 One of our primary aims is to protect the Brockley Conservation Area built environment.
 Our Planning Committee comprises around a dozen volunteers with a huge range of related experience, and meets regularly to scrutinise local planning applications and lobby Lewisham Council on relevant matters.

 In 2017 we ran a one-day Innovation and Conservation conference at Prendergast School which explored some of the issues relating to new build and renovations within conservation areas, along with progressive approaches to urban design more generally.

 You can catch up on the latest edition of our Newsletter (and explore our Digital Collection of over 150 past editions dating back to the early 1970s!) whilst our Blog on this site also contains occasional articles about matters of local interest.

 Our annual Midsummer Fayre on Hilly Fields has long been one of the biggest events of the year in the park, and raises the majority of the funds which the Society uses on projects throughout the rest of the year.
-Note the date for this year’s event: Saturday June 20th 2020 (12-5pm).
+The 2023 event will take place on Saturday 24th June.
+Start planning now!

 In 2015, at one of our highest profile ever events, we re-staged a 1918 Mass Photo on Hilly Fields.

-We hold Open Meetings three times a year (including our AGM at the November event), which have featured a wide range of presentations on topics of local relevance – ranging from Spike Milligan’s formative years to the “Black Historical Presence in Lewisham from 1593 onwards”, a look at Lewisha’s industial heritage to name but a few.
+We hold Open Meetings three times a year (including our AGM at the November event) featuring a wide range of presentations on subjects of local relevance.
+These have included the comedian Spike Milligan’s formative years in Brockley and Catford, the “Black Historical Presence in Lewisham from 1593 onwards”, a look at Lewisha’s industial heritage to name but a few.